 The University of Akron Interdisciplinary Symposium (UA-IS)

-The University of Akron's second annual Interdisciplinary Symposium (UA-IS) allows undergraduate and graduate students to submit their scholarly and creative works as poster presentations.
+The University of Akron's third annual Interdisciplinary Symposium (UA-IS) allows undergraduate and graduate students to submit their scholarly and creative works as poster presentations.
 Students will also have the opportunity to network with faculty members and community partners.

 UA-IS welcomes students from a range of disciplines including engineering, social science, life science, arts, business and the health professions.
 Students who produce scholarly and creative works of the highest quality are eligible to receive an award and cash prize.
 Presenting at UA-IS will be free for all UA students.